Temps and termites are on the rise. Schedule your free inspection today.

 What you need to know about the house centipede

-The insect in question is Scutigera coleoptrata, more commonly known as the house centipede.
-The first thing you need to do is relax.
-The only way the house centipede is dangerous is if you happen to be another insect such as a bed bugcockroachspidertermitesilverfish or other pest.
+If you spot this occasional invader (known scientifically as Scutigera coleoptrata), the first thing you need to do is relax.
+The only way the house centipede is dangerous is if you happen to be another insect, such as a bed bug, cockroach, spider, termite, silverfish, or other pest.
 In fact, what you have there is a tiny exterminator that can help get rid of other pests.
+House centipedes like the cool, damp environment found in places such as Portland, Seattle, Spokane, and other parts of the Northwest.
+For more information about centipedes, see our centipede identification page.

 * Required field